 Getting There: JetBlue just announced new daily service from Fort Lauderdale to Lima, which will begin in November.
 Flights kick off on November 21, pending regulatory approval.
 Nab intro fares for travel between November 21 and December 19 from $139 one-way – hurry, though, the deal ends May 3.

-Editor’s Note: While much of Colombia is safe and many Americans travel to the country safely, keep in mind that there is a travel warning in effect.
+Editor’s Note, February 2015: While much of Colombia is safe and many Americans travel to the country safely, keep in mind that there is a travel warning in effect.
 Be careful and aware of your surroundings.
+For current fares — the intro fares from 2013 have expired — visit JetBlue’s website.

 Incurable travel addict, longtime travel scribe, and mindful money-saver Elissa Richard is currently indulging her insatiable wanderlust on an epic 14-month journey around the globe – intent on making it every step of the way without busting her modest budget.
 Follow her along the way as she reports back with budget-savvy travel tips from the mountains of Transylvania to the wilds of Tasmania, and from the little-trodden temples of Burma to the bustling bars and clubs of Buenos Aires.
 A vagabond in search of value, just for ShermansTravel!